Manannán mac Lir: Etymology

-According to some, his name is derived from the Isle of Man with the -an suffix indicating "one from the Isle of Man".
-This itself may come from a Celtic word for "mountain" or "rise", as the Isle of Man rises from the sea on the horizon.
-Alternatively, it may come from an earlier Indo-European word for water or wetness.

-In medieval Irish tradition, it appears that Manannán came to be considered eponymous of the island (rather than vice versa).
+According to some, his name is derived from the Isle of Man with the -an suffix indicating 'one who is from' the named place.
+The island's name itself may come from a Celtic word for 'mountain' or 'rise', as the Isle of Man rises from the sea on the horizon.
+Alternatively, it may come from an earlier Proto-Indo-European root for 'water' or 'wetness'.
+In medieval Irish tradition, it appears that Manannán came to be considered eponymous to the island (rather than vice versa).